 Treatment for Crohn’s disease will be discussed in this article.
-Unfortunately, western medicine does not have a protocol for the successful cure for Crohn’s disease there are still options from what we call alternative, integrative, or holistic medicine.
-All traditional and untraditional, conservative, palliative, and aggressive surgical interventions described below including all pros and cons.
+Unfortunately, western medicine does not have a protocol for successfully curing Crohn’s disease.
+There are still options for alternative, integrative, or holistic medicine.
+All traditional, untraditional, conservative, palliative, and aggressive surgical interventions are described below, including all pros and cons.

-- Ease the cramping, pain, rectal bleeding, and diarrhea that are so prevalent in patients with the condition.
+- Ease the cramping, pain, rectal bleeding, and diarrhea prevalent in patients with the condition.

 - Achieve the best possible control of the inflammation with the fewest adverse effects from medication

-- To permit life to be lived as normally as possible
+- To permit life to be lived as usually as possible

 - In children, to promote growth with adequate nutrition.